Newcastle complete loan signing of Tottenham defender Rose | Goal.com

 Newcastle have signed England defender Danny Rose from Tottenham on loan until the end of the season.

-Magpies boss Steve Bruce made a move for the 29-year-old after fellow left-backs Paul Dummett and Jetro Willems were ruled out for the rest of the season through injury.
+Magpies boss Steve Bruce made a move for the 29-year-old after first-choice left-backs Paul Dummett and Jetro Willems were ruled out for the rest of the season through injury.

 Rose was also keen to move on from north London after struggling for regular first-team action under Jose Mourinho.